emctague/JustLayers/README.md

 This framework leaves a lot of flexibility - multiple taskmasters might be made to coordinate across threads, one might add a way to dynamically load and unload systems depending on the current state, etc...
+Most importantly, the means by which different things update, and the means by which entities are managed are kept separate at their core - the ECS could be replaced with a more traditional OOP scene graph without any changes to the Task system, or one might move onto a fancier task scheduling system in the future.